 Sleep apnea can lead to heart attack, stroke, heart failure, high blood pressure, depression and diabetes.
 For those who snore, wake up gasping for air, have morning headaches or fall asleep at inappropriate times, sleep apnea could be the culprit.
 A sleep test to check for sleep apnea can answer the question of whether a person is suffering from the condition.
 Sleep apnea is treatable, and getting it under control can add years to one’s life.
 If you have stage IV COPD, you may be able to try this therapy.
 You can also ask your doctor about continuous positive airway pressure (CPAP), a device also used to treat sleep apnea.

-Stem Cell Therapy: A Promising Option
+Cellular Therapy: A Promising Option

 Issues with COPD and sleep often go hand in hand.
 COPD dramatically alters the lives of those affected by it, often in how they sleep.
 Recharging our bodies during sleep is critical to physical and mental health, and any prolonged disruption of sleep will have detrimental effects on the body and mind over time.